Want to join the gym but not sure where to start? Or maybe you don't fancy the commitment or the hefty price tag?

 Free gym passes have lots of benefits and there are good reasons why gyms offer them.
 Free passes allow customers to get a feel for their gym:

-- See how long it takes to travel there from home or work
+- See how long it takes to travel from home or work

 - Check out the facilities